cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 #### `webSocketError` handler method

 The system calls the `webSocketError` method for any non-disconnection related errors.
-The method takes an `Error` as the parameter.
+The method takes `(ws: WebSocket, error: any)` as parameters.
 It does not return a result and can be `async`.

 ---